0: Elementary algebra

-The number 0 is the smallest non-negative integer.
+The number 0 is the smallest nonnegative integer, and the largest nonpositive integer.
 The natural number following 0 is 1 and no natural number precedes 0.
-The number 0 may or may not be considered a natural number, but it is an integer, and hence a rational number and a real number (as well as an algebraic number and a complex number).
+The number 0 may or may not be considered a natural number, but it is an integer, and hence a rational number and a real number.
+All rational numbers are algebraic numbers, including 0.
+When the real numbers are extended to form the complex numbers, 0 becomes the origin of the complex plane.

-The number 0 is neither positive nor negative, and is usually displayed as the central number in a number line.
-It is neither a prime number nor a composite number.
-It cannot be prime because it has an infinite number of factors, and cannot be composite because it cannot be expressed as a product of prime numbers (as 0 must always be one of the factors).
-Zero is, however, even (i.e. a multiple of 2, as well as being a multiple of any other integer, rational, or real number).
+The number 0 can be regarded as neither positive nor negative or, alternatively, both positive and negative and is usually displayed as the central number in a number line.
+Zero is even (that is, a multiple of 2), and is also an integer multiple of any other integer, rational, or real number.
+It is neither a prime number nor a composite number: it is not prime because prime numbers are greater than 1 by definition, and it is not composite because it cannot be expressed as the product of two smaller natural numbers.
+(However, the singleton set {0} is a prime ideal in the ring of the integers.)

-The following are some basic (elementary) rules for dealing with the number 0.
+The following are some basic rules for dealing with the number 0.
 These rules apply for any real or complex number x, unless otherwise stated.